 You can do the same with veggies – ask for the scraps of suitable veggies from your grocer and keep yours (or even better, grow them!).
 Get stuff that’s reduced to clear and almost at the end of its life.
 Someone told me recently that she asks her local juice bar to keep their veggie juice pulp so she can feed it to her dog.
 Genius.

 Reduce your meat consumption.
 If you’re passionate about green ethics then you probably already consume in a way that’s kind to animals and the Earth, but if it’s a matter of choosing who gets to dine on swine, always choose your dog.
 He needs to, you don’t.
 There is so much wonderful, colourful, delicious and plant based food at our disposal (see above), it’s just not necessary to make meat a dietary staple.

-If you’re interested to learn more about the specifics of how you can make your dogs’ diet more kind to the Earth, contact me for a nutrition consult.
-I am more than happy to tailor consultations to particular areas of interest.
+If you’re interested to learn more about the specifics of how you can make your dogs’ diet more kind to the Earth, I cover this in my 6 week online program to transition your dog to a fresh diet, SENSITIVE NEW AGE WOLVES.

 Hopefully some or all of these tips might prove somewhat useful to you raw feeders out there and have a tip-top World Animal Day, y’all.